DangPham112000/blog/engineerblog/content/docs/research/be_protocol/tls_ssl.md

 ---
-title: "TLS - SSL"
+title: "TLS - SSL - Draft"
 weight: 2
 date: 2023-11-15T01:47:46+07:00
 ---

 # TLS - SSL

-Transport Layer Security - Secure Sockets Layer

 ## Overview

-SSL stands for Secure Sockets Layer, and it refers to a protocol for encrypting, securing, and authenticating communications that take place on the Internet.
-Although SSL was replaced by an updated protocol called TLS (Transport Layer Security) some time ago, "SSL" is still a commonly used term for this technology
+- A protocol for encrypting, securing, and authenticating communications that take place on the Internet
+- SSL was replaced by an updated protocol called TLS some time ago, SSL is still a commonly used term for this technology

 ![evolution](/research/be_protocol/tls_ssl/evolution.png)